dgraph-io/dgraph4j/README.md

 [google-java-format]:https://github.com/google/google-java-format

 ### Running unit tests
+**Warning**: This command will runs integration tests on a locally running Dgraph server.
+The tests will remove all data from your Dgraph instance.
+So make sure that you don't have any important data on your Dgraph instance.

 Make sure you have a Dgraph server running on localhost before you run this task.

 ```
 ./gradlew test
 ```